New Plants and Crops

 Guar gum might come to mind when you see “guar.”
-And understandably, the United States imported $1.1 billion in 2011 making the USA the highest consumer of guar gum.
-Now the USDA is partnering with a team of Texas A&M AgriLife Research scientists and the University of Florida to explore guar to improve the soil for wheat crops.
+And understandably.
+The United States imported $1.1 billion’s worth of the plant in 2011 making the U.S. the highest consumer of guar gum.
+Now, the USDA is partnering with a team of Texas A&M AgriLife Research scientists and the University of Florida to explore using guar to improve the soil for wheat crops.

 Double cropping with a 60-day crop

 “Instead of planting a cover crop, could you double crop by planting a 60-day crop and harvest it to make a profit?” was the question that spurred Dr. Paul DeLaune to study suitable 60-day crops that would function as a cover and cash crop.
 The AgriLife Research environmental soil scientist at Vernon Center has been experimenting with cover crops for wheat crops for three years now and has found that a quick 60-day yield of guar or mung bean can provide a cash crop for wheat producers and function as a cover crop.